Human as Points: Explicit Point-based 3D Human Reconstruction from Single-view RGB Images: Related Work

 \subsection{Monocular Depth Estimation}

-Predicting depth maps from single-view RGB images is a challenging task, Over the years, various approaches have been developed to tackle this problem.
-Make3D \cite{saxena2008make3d} divides the image into small homogeneous patches and utilizes a Markov random field to infer the plane parameters, which capture the location and orientation of each patch in 3D space.
+Predicting depth maps from single-view RGB images is a challenging task.
+Over the years, various approaches~\cite{patni2024ecodepth,saxena2008make3d,eigen2014depth,lee2019big,patil2022p3depth,xie2023revealing} have been developed to tackle this problem.
+Make3D \cite{saxena2008make3d} divides the image into small homogeneous patches and uses a Markov random field to infer the plane parameters, which capture the location and orientation of each patch in 3D space.
 Eigen \textit{et al}.~\cite{eigen2014depth} proposed a pioneering deep learning-based method to learn an end-to-end mapping from RGB images to depth maps.
-BTS \cite{lee2019big} designs novel local planar guidance layers for more effectively utilizing the densely encoded feature at multiple stages when decoding.
+BTS~\cite{lee2019big} designs novel local planar guidance layers for more effectively utilizing the densely encoded feature at multiple stages when decoding.
 P3Depth \cite{patil2022p3depth} iteratively and selectively leverages the information from coplanar pixels to improve the quality of the predicted depth.
 Xie \textit{et al}.~\cite{xie2023revealing} found that Masked image modeling (MIM) could also achieve state-of-the-art performance on depth estimation.

 Particularly, various methods have been proposed for estimating human depth maps from single-view images.
-Tang \textit{et al}. \cite{tang2019neural} employed a segmentation net and a skeleton net to generate human keypoints and body parts heatmaps.
+Tang \textit{et al}. \cite{tang2019neural} employed a segmentation net and a skeleton net to generate human body parts and keypoints heatmaps.
 These heatmaps were used to compute the base shape and detail shape via a depth net.
 Tan \textit{et al}. \cite{tan2020self} proposed a self-supervised method that utilizes the predicted SMPL models from videos.
-Similarly, HDNet~\cite{jafarian2021learning} predicts the corresponding dense pose of each image instead of SMPL models.
+Similarly, HDNet~\cite{jafarian2021learning} predicts the corresponding dense pose of each image.
 Both Tan \textit{et al}. \cite{tan2020self} and Jafarian \textit{et al}. \cite{jafarian2021learning} warped body parts to different frames of a video and supervised the depth maps with a photo-consistency loss, as the depth map would not change much among different frames.

+Building on the latest monocular depth estimation method~\cite{xie2023revealing}, we extract precise 3D information from the front view of the human body.
+This depth information acts as supervision for SMPL rectification and provides essential conditions for the diffusion model, significantly enhancing the accuracy of the overall reconstruction.
+By emphasizing depth as a cornerstone of the task, this approach achieves substantial improvements over previous methodologies.